Anthony17serrato/Phovo/README.md

 ![phovo_banner](https://github.com/user-attachments/assets/eb4b5750-7355-459a-b186-40460d80b61a)

 ## Self hosted Photo/Video backup
 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop and WASM(WEB) clients.
-Phovo is intended to be a self hosted cloud storage client that enables seamless access to photos and videos on all compatible target devices.
+Phovo is intended to be a self hosted cloud storage solution that enables seamless access to photos and videos on all compatible target devices.
 While initially support for 4 clients is planned, if there is strong market demand for this product Wear OS, Android XR, and Android TV may eventually be targeted.

 ### iOS, Android, Browser and Desktop Applications
 All applications are developed within a single codebase using [Kotlin Multiplatform technology](https://kotlinlang.org/docs/multiplatform.html).
 The UI is implemented using [Compose Multiplatform UI framework](https://www.jetbrains.com/lp/compose-multiplatform/).